FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_WolfSSL_FIPS_Ready_Windows_Simulator/README_wolfSSL_FIPS_ready.md

 Power On Self Test(Known-Answer-Test) FAILURE
 ```

-Do not warry about this result.
-It is predicted.
+Do not warry about this result, an error is expected at this point.
 Error number "-203" means In-Core-integrity-check failed.
-The check is identical to the "In Core Memory Test" listed in the previous section.
+The check is identical to the "In Core Integrity Test" listed in the previous section.
 And the subsequent KAT also failed due to the first error.
-Once FIPS Ready faild POST, it falls an error state and never allows subsequent cryptographic operations.
+Once FIPS Ready has failed POST, it enters an error state and never allows subsequent cryptographic operations until the device is restarted and the tests can complete successfully.

-"In Core Memory Test" requires pre-calclated hash value to be stored in the memory.
-Remember that you did not set this pre-calculated value durling your build.
-That is the reason why your first run failed.
+The in-core integrity check requires a pre-calclated hash value to be stored in the fips_test.c source file.
+Remember that you did not yet set this pre-calculated value durling the build process.
+Because the hash does not match the stored value is the reason why this first run will fail.

 # Update Pre-calculated hash value

 1. Let us go back to the messages in the console shown in the previous section.
-You may see "hash = C66491A040..." in the message. **The charactor sequence is the value for the pre-calculated hash value.** Please copy this charactor sequece and store it in any file.
+You may see "hash = C66491A040..." in the message. **The charactor sequence is the value for the pre-calculated hash value.** Please copy this charactor sequece and store it in a temporary location for reference in the next step.

-1. Find and open the file named "**fips_test.c**" under the wolfSSL_FIPS_Ready/wolfSSL/wolfcrypt folder in the Visual Studio solution explorer pane.
-Or you can reach the file by traversing   "../../Source/WolfSSL-FIPS-Ready/wolfcrypt/src/fips_test.c" starting from the folder this README included.
+2. Find and open the file named "**fips_test.c**" under the RTOSDemo/FreeRTOS+/wolfSSL/wolfcrypt folder in the Visual Studio solution explorer pane.
+Or you can reach the file by traversing "../../Source/WolfSSL-FIPS-Ready/wolfcrypt/src/fips_test.c" starting from the folder where this README is included.

-1. In the fips_test.c, find the following statement:
+3. In the fips_test.c, find the following statement:

     ```
     static const char verifyCore[] =
         "903B291C50C8F0BAB8D2C632853C6D827A9022A4B12260C3A14F4BEBD101228";
     ```

-    Replace "903b291C..." with the character sequecece(C66491A040... ) you have storeaed in a file.
-Save the fips_test.c and buil the application.
+    Replace "903b291C..." with the character sequecece(C66491A040... ) you have stored in your temporary location from above.
+Save fips_test.c and build the application.

-1. Run the application.
+4. Run the application.

-    This time, you will see:
+    This time, you should see:

     ```
     Starting Power On Self Test